beetbox/beets/docs/plugins/convert.rst

 Note that album art embedding is disabled for files that are linked.
 Refer to the ``link`` and ``hardlink`` options below.

+by default, any extra files in the destination directory are left untouched.
+To remove any files that have no matching library file after converting, use the ``-P`` (``--prune``) option or the corresponding ``prune`` configuration option.

 Configuration
 -------------